Telephone Triage

 - It incorporates many of the same questions as specific guidelines, ultimately saving time.

-- It helps to avoid “wrong train syndrome,” or jumping to conclusions (a cognitive error), which might otherwise occur in the decision-making process by initially selecting the wrong guideline.
+- It helps to avoid misinterpreting or focusing on the incorrect symptoms or jumping to conclusions (a cognitive error), which might otherwise occur in the decision-making process by initially selecting the wrong guideline.

 STEP 2: WORKING DIAGNOSIS/IMPRESSION (DIAGNOSIS) AND DOCUMENTATION